 • Educating customers on how to keep their accounts safe and how this is done best digitally

-• Keeping up with a digital 1st mindset I have become a digital eagle and I regularly retrain to follow current financial technology trends
+• Keeping up with a digital 1st mindset.
+Became a digital eagle and retraining regularly to follow current financial technology trends

 • Detecting fraudsters at the counter and reporting comprimised accounts to the fraud department